wang-q/alignDB/Scer-example.md

 ## Two-way alignments

-`-taxon` and `-chr` are omitted because they already exist in default ones.
+`-chr` is omitted because it already exist in default ones.

 `--ensembl yeast` means different in step 20 and 22.
 In step 20, `yeast` is the mysql database name.
 And in step 22, `yeast` is an alias to `saccharomyces_cerevisiae_core_29_82_4`.